nikefn/nikefn.github.io/about.md

 I share photography on [Unsplash](https://unsplash.com/de/@neffler), play music as [dj effekt](https://soundcloud.com/effe) and occasionally build things with my hands, from [paintings]({{ site.url }}/paint) to [birdhouses]({{ site.url }}/birdhouse).
 I co-created [Crab Couture]({{ site.url }}/crabcouture), a concept for a sustainable fashion brand using generative AI.

-More of these personal projects live on the [Beyond Work](/beyondwork) page.
+More of these personal projects live on the [Personal](/personal) section.

 ---